orangeYao/APPLE/README.md

 # Why Should I Trust Your Prediction on My Layout?
 Explanations at the Circuit-Element Level
 ## -Still in construction-
 ## Description
-In this project, we proposed a brand-new algorithm named **apple** to explain machine learning model's prediction at the resolution level of circuit elements.
-Particularly, **apple** tests model's reliability by annotating model's focus region.
-A lot of experiments show that **apple** generalize to various kinds of models very well.
+In this project, we proposed a brand-new algorithm named **APPLE** to explain machine learning model's prediction at the resolution level of circuit elements.
+Particularly, **APPLE** tests model's reliability by annotating model's focus region.
+A lot of experiments show that **APPLE** generalize to various kinds of models very well.
 ## Preparation
 ### Datasets
 iccad2012 contest